Functional Network Mapping

 Movement Indicators

-Network diagnostics monitor five dynamic layers of field indicators:
+Network diagnostics monitor five dynamic layers of environmental indicators:

 • Spatial movement patterns and corridor route frequency